Parenting Books

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Read them if you want, but don’t feel like you have to.
+Read them if you want, but do not feel like you have to.

 I read a lot, especially for someone who has younger children at home.
 There are plenty of people out there who read more than I do, but I only know a few of those people.
-I’ve been averaging about 100 books a year for the last several years.
-That’s a far cry from the nearly 250 books I read before having kids, but it’s still a pretty good number of books to get through every single year.
+I have been averaging about 100 books a year for the last several years.
+That is a far cry from the nearly 250 books I read before having kids, but it is still a pretty good number of books to get through every single year.

 I don’t write this to boast.
 Some people like to read, while others don’t.
 While we think reading is pretty great around here, we understand that it’s not something that everyone loves.
 That’s totally fine.
 The reason to let you know how much I read each year is simply to give some context for the rest of this article - I read enough to feel like I can comfortably be in the upper tier of readers in terms of quantity of books read per year.